mashlol/omni/README.md

 # Contributing
 Feel free to contribute fixes, features or refactors.
 Just fork & submit a pull request.
+Please make sure the test suite passes, and update it if need be.

 # IRC
 Hop on `#omni.js` on `irc.freenode.net` to discuss Omni.js, or to ask questions.

+# Testing
+Run `make test` or `npm test` to run the test suite.

 # Changelogs